robertclark0/Movie-Reviews/README.txt

 Also note that depending on your configuration, the python files will likely need executable permissions.

 References:
-The origin of this code comes from the Udacity Full-Stack Nanodegree program, however it has been extensively customizes and changed.
+The origin of this code comes from the Udacity Full-Stack Nanodegree program, however it has been extensively customized and changed.

-For more information visi robertclark.io
+For more information visit robertclark.io